 But a DWI...in the absence of a written employment contract, an employer can fire you for that, even if their reason is simply because they frown upon DWIs.
 So, will you be fired for a DWI?
 It all depends on your job and your employer.
 If you’re lucky, your employer will sympathize with your situation and accommodate you.

 On the other hand, if your employer frowns heavily on drinking and driving, or if the DWI could directly impact your job, or if a DWI conviction will be bad for business, there is a higher chance that your employer might let you go.

 People in these occupations are at an increased risk of a job loss:

 - Salesman who have to drive for work

 While employees can be fired for a DWI, they cannot be fired for filing a discrimination claim, filing a workers’ compensation claim, jury service, refusing to break the law, or reporting a violation of the law on behalf of the employer.

 Related: First DWI Penalties in Texas

 Facing DWI charges?
-Contact The Alband Law Firm to meet with a Fort Worth DWI lawyer.
+Contact Alband, Lane & Balderama to meet with a Fort Worth DWI lawyer.